bcakmakoglu/vue-flow/docs/src/guide/node.md

 ## Adding Nodes to the Graph

-Nodes are generally created by adding them to the `mode-value` (using `v-model`) or to the `nodes` prop of the Vue Flow component.
+Nodes are rendered by passing them to the `nodes` prop (or the deprecated `v-model` prop) of the Vue Flow component.
-This can be done dynamically at any point in your component's lifecycle.

 :::code-group